Shaon2221/Data-Science-Job-Analysis/README.md

 *Revenue

 ## Data Cleaning
 After scraping the data, I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+I made the following changes and created the following variables:<br>

-*Parsed numeric data out of salary
+*Parsed numeric data out of salary <br>
-*Made columns for employer provided salary and hourly wages *Removed rows without salary
+*Made columns for employer provided salary and hourly wages <br>
+*Removed rows without salary <br>
-*Parsed rating out of company text
+*Parsed rating out of company text <br>
-*Made a new column for company state
+*Made a new column for company state <br>
-*Added a column for if the job was at the company’s headquarters *Transformed founded date into age of company
+*Added a column for if the job was at the company’s headquarters <br>
+*Transformed founded date into age of company <br>
-*Made columns for if different skills were listed in the job description:
+*Made columns for if different skills were listed in the job description:<br>
     * Python
     * R
     * Excel
     * AWS
-    * Spark
+    * Spark <br>
-*Column for simplified job title and Seniority
+*Column for simplified job title and Seniority <br>
 *Column for description length

 ## EDA